house-of-giants/sheryl-glubok/src/films/thaw.md

 runtime: 10
 written_by:
   - Sheryl Glubok
+pullquote: >-
+  Human speech is like a cracked kettle on which we tap crude rhythms for bears to dance to, while we long to make music that will melt the stars.
 ---
 If you’d told that 22 YO in Prague that it would take 20 years to make her next film, she’d have been incredulous.
 Alas, life intervenes.
 Some hard lessons later and here I was at 43 living in Vermont wondering how did I get here?
 I used to be so free!
 Where’s that voice that wrote without hesitation?
 There’s that black coat again.
 This time on the shoulders of a woman who is a wife and a mother who gets away for the weekend.
 She meets a singer-songwriter who reminds her what it’s like to connect to your voice.
 There’s no secret, other than when you want to make a fire start small: write a short script, gather friends, and go shoot it in a weekend at a friend’s cabin.
 Then you’ll find out that by remembering what you love, the fire will roar.